dsaucez/SLICES/sopnode/registry.md

 # Deploy docker registry

+First it is needed to generate a certificate for the registry as it uses TLS.

 ## Certificate creation

 Prepare a directory where to store the certificate and its associated key, e.g., `certs`